csdheepan/tweetx/README.md

 - **Posting Feed:** Users can share posts with the community.
 - **Following Friends:** Users can follow and stay updated on posts from friends.
 - **Avatar Customization:** Provide users the ability to change their avatars.
+- **Add, Update, and Delete Posts:** Users can manage their posts by adding new posts, updating existing ones, and deleting posts they no longer want to keep.
 - **Responsive Design:** The application is fully responsive for a seamless user experience.
 - **Preview the diagram for better understanding:** ![Application Functionality Diagram](src/assets/images/application-diagram.jpg)